DipuGit-creator/ir_rgb/README.md

 > Open this page at [https://dipugit-creator.github.io/ir_rgb/](https://dipugit-creator.github.io/ir_rgb/)

+## Compatibility
+Uses common cathode RGB LED, if using common anode, please modify code accordingly (change the "analogWrite" from 1023 to 0 and vice versa and change all "-" to "+" and vice versa in the Math blocks, for the brightness control.)

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.